tox-dev/tox/docs/reference/config.rst

     This determines in practice the Python for what we'll create a virtual isolated environment.
 Use this to specify the Python version for a tox environment.
 If not specified, the virtual environments factors (e.g. name part) will be used to automatically set one.
 For example, ``py310`` means ``python3.10``, ``py3`` means ``python3`` and ``py`` means ``python``.
-If the name does not match this pattern the same Python version tox is installed into will be used.
+If the name does not match this pattern, :ref:`default_base_python` is consulted, and if that is also not set, the same Python version tox is installed into will be used.
     A base interpreter ending with ``t`` means that only free threaded Python implementations are accepted.

     The preferred naming convention is ``N.M`` (e.g. ``3.14``, ``3.13``) rather than ``pyNMM`` (e.g. ``py314``,